simazhi/sinologica/content/publication/2019_clr_variation_cldc.md

 +++
-title = "Ideophones in Chinese classics: their development and distribution from a variationist perspective" date = "2018-01-01"
+title = "Lexical variation of ideophones in Chinese classics: Their implications in embodiment and migration" date = "2018-01-01"